wengsengh/Explore-US-Bikeshare-Data/README.md

 # Explore-US-Bikeshare-Data
-Explore US Bikeshare Data using Python

-This project is part of Udacity Data Analyst Nanodegree program.
+This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.

 ## Overview